 The San Jose Mercury News just ran my op-ed on the recall efforts against Santa Clara Superior Court Judge Aaron Persky over his sentencing of a Stanford University swimmer to a six month jail term for rape.
 My op-ed (which I don't get to headline) is about how difficult and unusual recalls of judges are.
 It also touches on the fact that the recall of judges (and judicial decisions) is hotly contested issue in the early history of the recall.
 What the op-ed isn't about (despite the headline, is that a recall is almost impossible or futile).
 It's just very difficult due to one very critical factor.
 I've already discussed this story in-depth, but let's look at some of the issues again.

 First, let's define our terms: I call this subject the recall of a judge, rather than judicial recall.
-In the history and the literature the term Judicial Recall refers to something totally different (what I call the malfeasance standard of for cause recalls).
+In the history and the literature the term Judicial Recall refers to something totally different (what I call the malfeasance standard or for cause recalls).
+A judicial recall occurs in states and jurisdictions where a judge is required to rule on whether a recall meets a specific standard to get on the ballot.
+Essentially, the official has to have violated the law or shown demonstrable incompetence for the recall to be placed on the ballot.
 It has nothing to do with removing judges.
-I keep this up so as not to confuse people who may be conversant or studying the literature.
+I keep this divide up so as not to confuse people who may be conversant or studying the literature.

 The recall will require a ton of signatures about 59000 valids, though I believe that may be in dispute.
 That is a big challenge, but with a motivated base, it is probably not impossible.
 The fact that someone is willing to back the effort and that Stanford law professors are leading the charge (and can presumably handle the legal work pro bono) is a couple of big pluses in favor of the recall effort.